Southwestern Idaho: History

 Southwestern Idaho was originally inhabited by three main Native American tribes: the Shoshone-Bannock, the Nez Perce, and the Northern Paiute.
 These people were among the first inhabitants in Idaho, first living in the area as early as 12,000 years ago.
 The Native Americans tribes were nomadic, adopting a hunter-gatherer lifestyle, and had an annual rendezvous in the Boise Valley, which also included catching salmon.

 Women riding in a rig in Boise, Idaho, 1910.

 Spanish explorers in the late 1500s explored parts of the American West, including southwestern Idaho, and introduced the Native Americans of the area to pigs, horses, domestic fowl, corn, tomatoes, and garlic.
-After the Lewis & Clark Expedition through Idaho, French-Canadian fur trappers further explored the area.
+After the Lewis and Clark Expedition through Idaho, French-Canadian fur trappers further explored the area.
 Mountain men, including Spaniards and Mexicans, lived off the land in Southwestern Idaho, trading with the Native Americans in the area.
 However, it wasn't until further development in Oregon, the mass exodus of settlers to the West on the Oregon, Californian, and Mormon trails, the establishment of Fort Boise, and the Idaho Gold Rush in the 1850s and 60s that settling of Southwestern Idaho began to increase.
 In order to support mining towns, such as Idaho City, Booneville, Ruby City, and Silver City, numerous ranching and agriculture businesses were set up in the area.
 One of the biggest ranching operations in 1869 was in Owyhee County, where an original 1,400 head of cattle was driven around the county, forging the area's cattle industry that persists today.
 At an unknown time, there were an estimated 100,000 head of cattle in the area of Owyhee.

 This piece of country is worth looking after.
 The lakes and streams abound with fish at this time of the year and the game is plentiful….
 The Payette Lake, a beautiful sheet of water 12 miles long, in places is dotted with richly wooded inlets set like emerald gems on the bosom of the liquid mirror.

 — - N.B.
 Willey, Warren Times, 1874.

 Meanwhile, communities in the forests and mountains of Southwestern Idaho began to grow.
 N. B. Willey, future governor of Idaho, wrote to the Warren Times, creating interest in the area around Payette Lake, the future site of McCall.
 In a few years, commercial fisheries would come to operation on Payette Lake, selling fresh, salted, and dried Chinook salmon and white fish to the areas in the Boise Valley.
 Over time, infrastructure, including a hotel, the Meadow-to-Warren Trail (now Idaho State Highway 55), and a post office led to the southern shore of Payette Lake to become the center of mining, recreation, forestry, and agriculture for the McCall area.
 Over the next 20 years, expansion would continue with commercial camps, more hotels, private clubs, church camps, and scenic tours.